nana123652/agent-instruction-generator/README.md

 7. **View Responses**: The generated content will appear in the "Generated Content Log" area as it is created.
 8. **Final Instructions**: The complete and final instruction set will be displayed in a separate text area, ready to be copied and used as needed.

+How To Use Video is available on Youtube: [https://youtu.be/xCJTE5-rVmk](https://youtu.be/xCJTE5-rVmk)

 ## Getting Started

 ### Prerequisites